sarahcarterch/dataspot/docs/Annotation YAML files/README.txt

-the _basic_annotations.yml is applied everywhere.
-The different projects all have their own yml, which is applied after the base annotations.
+the _basic_annotations.yaml (not on github) is applied everywhere.
+The different projects all have their own yaml, which is applied after the base annotations.
 They complement and update the base annotations.